 Is it supposed to be a short-term purchase and only for a few times, or do you plan to go snorkeling more often?

-If you came for a short vacation and only a few times you would like to try snorkeling in Costa Rica, then there is no point in buying expensive equipment.
+If you came for a short vacation and only a few times you would like to try swimming with mask and snorkel, then there is no point in buying expensive equipment.

 In this case, I would advise you to buy a simple set that will be cheap and which at the end of your holiday in Costa Rica you can simply give someone away.